jju/stubbl/teams/darklingspectres.md

 | Eberardo    | Darkling Spectres | Runner    |    7 |    1 |    6 |   14 |   13 |    2 |    0 |    0 |    0 |    0 |    2 |   51 |
 | Bambino     | Darkling Spectres | Runner    |   26 |    8 |   28 |   62 |   11 |    7 |    0 |    2 |    0 |    0 |    1 |   49 |

-This team relies way too much on Tooms II.
-Tooms is also fragile as hell and should not be back for another round of battery, but they don't have anyone really special in the wings to replace him.
+For a very long time this team relied way too much on [[ToomsII]] who was fragile as hell, but they didn't have anyone really special in the wings to replace him.
+Now [[Channing]] takes that role but with the support of [[Gojko]] and [[Olufunmi]] they can spread some of the offensive work around a bit better.

 ### Management

-The Delake family makes a lot of money on this team and will most likely be cashing out at the end of the tenth Green Cup season.
+The Lake ownership group makes a lot of money on this team and there isn't a lot of demand at the top for high-level play or competitiveness.

 ### Fans

 The Spectres have come close to winning the Green Cup a couple of times, but have been thwarted by similarily bashing teams.
-Fans hate it when the schedule comes up against the [[orbitalmachine]] or the [[gorefarmers]].
+Fans hate it when the schedule comes up against the [Orbital Machine](orbitalmachine) or the [Gore Farmers](gorefarmers).

 ### Famous Games

+#unfinished